iamgadmarconi/Assistant-Python/readme.md

 This project requires you to provide several API keys for full functionality.
 These should be inserted into `.env` in the root directory of the project.
 You will need:

 1. OpenAI API key.
 (Default model is gpt-4-turbo, change it in `agent.toml` to avoid high costs or if you don't have the model available)
-2. OpenWeather API key
+2. OpenWeather API key (for weather services)
-3. Azure Client_ID
+3. Azure Client_ID (for Azure email / calendar services)
-4. Azure Client_secret
+4. Azure Client_secret (for azure email / calendar services)
+5. WolframAlpha App ID (for complex scientific / mathematical queries)
+6. YouAPI api key (for up-to-date news)

 You can copy and paste the following into `.env`